 - When a hearing involves more than one respondent, the Director of Community Standards or designee may, at his or her discretion, permit the administrative hearings concerning each student to be conducted either separately or jointly.

-- If a respondent, after receiving notification, does not appear for a hearing, the hearing will proceed without the student.
+- If a respondent or complainant, after receiving notification, does not appear for a hearing, the hearing will proceed without the student.

-- Except as directed by the chair, the support person shall limit his/her role in a hearing to that of a consultant to the respondent, to the complainant, or to the victim.
+- Except as directed by the chair, the support person shall limit his/her role in a hearing to that of a consultant to the respondent or complainant.

-- The complainant, the respondent, the investigating student conduct officer, and the hearing body may arrange for witnesses to present pertinent information to the hearing body.
-The respondent, complainant, investigating student conduct officer, and any witnesses will provide information to and answer questions from the hearing body.
+- The respondent, complainant, investigating student conduct officer, and any witnesses will provide information to and answer questions from the hearing body.
 Questions may be suggested by the investigating student conduct officer, respondent and/or complainant to be answered by each other or by other witnesses.
 This will be conducted by the hearing body with such questions directed to the chair, rather than to the individuals directly.
 This method is used to preserve the educational tone of the hearing and to avoid creation of an adversarial environment.
 Questions of whether potential information will be received shall be resolved at the discretion of the chair.

-- Pertinent records, exhibits, and written statements (including student impact statements) may be accepted as information for consideration by the hearing body at its discretion as long as such information was provided in accordance with Part IV.D.2.j.
-Information presented by a student during a hearing that indicates a potential violation of The Student Code may be adjudicated at a future time.
+- Pertinent records, exhibits, and written statements should be provided during the investigation stage of the process.
+Any additional information may be accepted for consideration by the hearing body at its discretion as long as such information was provided in accordance with The Student Code.
+Information presented by a student during a hearing that indicates a potential violation of The Student Code may be investigated at a future time.

-- All administrative hearings will be recorded and the University will maintain the audio recordings as required by Connecticut state law and are the property of the University.
+- All administrative hearings will be recorded and the University will maintain the audio recordings as required by Connecticut state law.
+All such recordings are the property of the University.
 Participants are prohibited from making their own recording.
 Upon written request, a respondent or complainant may review the audio recording and make appropriate arrangements for it to be transcribed on University premises.
 Arrangements for a transcriber and all associated costs involved in the transcription will be the responsibility of the requesting individual.